MaryamAdmz/CapstoneProject/README.md

 - What Needs Improvement:
 Customers want better: Customer service, Product quality and accuracy, and Less packaging waste.
 - Browsing Patterns: Female users tend to browse more during the evening and night.

-- Looking at Multiple Factors Together:
+### Combined Insight: Age, Gender, Time, and Purchase Behavior
- - When we look at age, gender, time, and add-to-cart behavior: Female adults and young adults are the main group who browse without buying, especially at night.
+When we look at age, gender, time, and add-to-cart behavior: Female adults and young adults are the main group who browse without buying, especially at night.
 The same group also tends to make purchases at night more than others.